District of Columbia

 • By fax at (202) 347-2648

-You will receive your absentee ballot by mail, email, or fax, depending upon the delivery method you indicate on your application.
-Instructions on how to vote and return your ballot will be included with your ballot.
+Voters will receive their ballot by mail, email, or fax, depending upon the delivery method they indicated on the FPCA.
+Instructions on how to vote and return the ballot will be included with the ballot.
 Emailed or faxed voted ballots must be received by 8:00 p.m. on Election Day.
-Mailed voted ballots must be postmarked or otherwise demonstrated to have been sent on or before Election Day, and received by the Board no later than the 7th day after Election Day.
+Mailed voted ballots must be postmarked or otherwise demonstrated to have been sent on or before Election Day and received by the Board no later than the 7th day after Election Day (i.e., by Tuesday June 11, 2024).

 If You Have a Criminal Record

-All eligible voters (see above) including those with criminal records can vote in DC.
-If you are incarcerated, regardless of the offense, you are able to vote.
+All eligible voters (see above) including those with criminal records can vote in D.C.
+Individuals who are incarcerated, regardless of the offense, are able to vote.
 Those who are under court supervision or residing at a halfway house after release are also able to vote.

-If you are currently a resident at the D.C.
-Jail, when registering to vote, you may use your D.C. home address or the address of the D.C.
-Jail if you have been a resident at the DC Jail for at least 30 days.
-If you are currently serving time in a federal facility, you may use your D.C. home address.
+If a voter is currently a resident at the D.C.
+Jail, when registering to vote, they may use their D.C. home address or the address of the D.C.
+Jail if they have been a resident at the DC Jail for at least 30 days.
+If they are currently serving time in a federal facility, they may use their D.C. home address.

-If an Absentee Ballot was mailed and you were released from incarceration before it arrived, you may vote at any Voting Center during Early Voting or at any Vote Center on Election Day
+If an Absentee Ballot was mailed and the individual was released from incarceration before it arrived, they may vote at any Early Voting Center during Early Voting or at any Vote Center on Election Day

 Questions about voting in Washington, D.C.?